-Editor's Note: This is a bi-weekly educational series about racism.
-Thrive Reporter Tierra Thomas will write one article the first week of the month followed by a correspondent.
+Editor's Note: This is a monthly educational series about racism.
 Contributors include Donna Hight, Beth Castle, Margaret Lin, Deanna West-Torrence, Renda Cline, Tiffany Mitchell, Crystal Davis Weese, Brigitte Coles and Amy Hiner.

 Imagine finding out that you're expecting a beautiful baby.
 You’ve been looking forward to this moment for years.
 At your first prenatal appointment, the doctor has you sit down to discuss some important items as you enter this stage of life.

 First, she discusses national statistics with you.
 She goes over the fact that simply because you are a Black woman that your baby is 2.3 times more likely to die at birth than a white baby.
 Then, she mentions that your baby is 3.8 times more likely to die in their first year of life compared to a non-Hispanic, White infant.
 Lots of questions and sadness start to fill your mind.

 “So are you saying that just because of the pigmentation of my dark skin that my child and I will have different determinants of health?” you ask.